liraymond04/nvim/README.md

  - Commenting out the `requires "core"` in the root `init.lua` disables the configuration (same as using unconfigured Neovim)
  - Commenting out `requires "core.plugins"` in `core/init.lua` disables user installed plugins
  - Individual plugins can be disabled by commenting out their requires lines in `plugins/setup.lua`
+    - Note: `tpope/vim-sleuth` is an exception, it's not a Lua plugin and is loaded by the package manager
  - Plugins can be installed by adding a plugin's repo `[author]/[repo-name]` to the lua table in `plugins/init.lua`

 ## Setup